HeartMath Webinar: 4 Monster Stress-busters

 The main hormone associated with negative emotions and, therefore, poor performance is cortisol.
 These negative emotions include anxiety, frustration, and low confidence.
 Unless this mind state is changed, it will lead eventually to a cynical approach to life, increasing exhaustion, and, ultimately, acceptance of defeat.

-It’s the drugs
+It’s the Drugs

 The main hormone that stimulates positive emotions is dehydroepiandrosterone (DHEA).
 This produces a mind state that is dynamic, confident, and full of passion.
 Such people are cool under pressure, in control of themselves and their emotions, and calm with a feeling of inner peace.